LivelyDismay/magnum-opus/faq.md

 Windows Scaling is messing with the game.
 To fix this:

 - Go the folder you installed Magnum Opus into
-- Then go into the "Stock Game" folder
+- Then go into the `Stock Game` folder
-- Right click on the "Fallout4.exe" item
+- Right click on the `Fallout4.exe` item
-- Choose "Properties"
+- Choose `Properties`
-- Select the "Compatibility" tab at the top of that window
+- Select the `Compatibility` tab at the top of that window
-- Click the "Change high DPI settings" button
+- Click the `Change high DPI settings` button
-- Put a checkmark in the "Override high DPI scaling behavior" box
+- Put a checkmark in the `Override high DPI scaling behavior` box
-- Choose "Application" in the dropdown list just below the previous checkbox
+- Choose `Application` in the dropdown list just below the previous checkbox

 Note: Wording may not be exact, but should be similar enough.